 Your next stop is the Palace of Holyroodhouse (28) which lies further east at the end of the Royal Mile.
 You’ll be walking a distance of 150 m.

 28. Palace of Holyroodhouse

-The Palace of Holyroodhouse is one of the must-see attractions on our self-guided Edinburgh walking tour.
-It is known today as Queen Elizabeth II’s official Scottish residence, The Palace of Holyroodhouse was built by James IV in the grounds of an abbey in 1498.
-It was established as Edinburgh’s main royal quarters during the reigns of James V and of his daughter Mary, Queen of Scots and was remodeled in the 1670s into one of finest Scottish buildings of the era for Charles II.
+The Palace of Holyroodhouse is one of the must-see attractions on this self-guided Edinburgh walking tour.
+The Palace of Holyroodhouse was built by James IV on the grounds of an abbey in 1498.
+It was established as Edinburgh’s main royal quarters during the reigns of James V and of his daughter Mary, Queen of Scots.
+Nowadays, it is famous as Queen Elizabeth II’s official Scottish residence.

 The interior consists of royal reception rooms that feature some stunning encrusted plasterwork.
 Some of the rich tapestries, massive fireplaces, and antiques from the 1700s can still be found here.